Basisvisualisierung/vt-map-editor/README.md

 ## Getting Started

 To set up the development environment for VT Map Editor on your local machine you can follow these instructions.
-Alternatively you can create a Docker image as you can see below.
+You can alternatively create a Docker image as you can see below.

 ### Prerequisites